pschanely/CrossHair/doc/diff_behavior.md

     git worktree remove _clean
 }
 ```
-will let you diff your uncommitted changes very easily:
+Then, you can diff your uncommitted changes very easily:
 ```
 $ diffbehavior foo.cut
 ...
 ```

 ### Refactoring?
-Use `diffbehavior` to make sure it's correct.
+Use `diffbehavior` to make sure it's safe.

 Say we start with this:
 ```py